-You are allowed to put weight through the heel of your foot only.
-You will need crutches to help you walk.
+You are allowed to put weight through your foot.
+You may find it easier to walk with crutches or on your heel initially.

 Exercises:

 It is important to start exercises as soon as possible.
 Instructions are on the next page.